 Things to do in Brest, Belarus: A travel guide to the Hero City

 Although most people tend to ignore it, Brest is one of the most legendary cities in the former Soviet Union.
 It’s home to the only Hero Fortress, which is an expansion of the Hero Cities concept.
 A Hero City status means that it resisted the Nazi Occupation during World War II and was awarded to 12 cities.
-The list was expanded in 1965, including the Brest Fortress, which took the equivalent title of Hero Fortress.
+The list was expanded in 1965 to include the Brest Fortress, which was given the equivalent title of Hero Fortress.

 That said, most visitors travel to the city for its stunning Hero Fortress.
-This sizeable memorial complex is actually a reason by itself to visit Brest.
+This sizable memorial complex is a reason in itself to visit Brest.
 It’s impressive, and you’ll most likely spend the most significant part of your time there if you’re on a day trip to Brest.
 However, the city has more to offer, and it’s a pity to leave without strolling around.

 So, in this travel guide to Brest, you will find information about the city’s attractions and sightseeing tips.
-Moreover, I’ll share the best places to stay and where to eat, plus some organized tours and activities out of town.
-Last but not least, if you’d like to read my impressions I wrote a travelogue about Brest, where you can also see more photos.
+Moreover, I’ll share the best places to stay and where to eat, as well as some organized tours and activities outside of town.
+Lastly, if you’d like to read my impressions, I’ve written a travelogue about Brest, where you can also find more photos.

-So let’s start with the best things to do in Brest and the travel guide to the iconic Belarusian city.
+Let’s start with the best things to do in Brest and a travel guide to the iconic Belarusian city.

 A travel guide to Brest, Belarus